 Very often, a puppy will have eyes bigger than their belly!
-To get the balance right between what they need and overfeeding, give them small amounts on a frequent basis.
-This depends on their age, size and any advice given to you by your vet.
-Try starting with a tablespoon of food about five times a day while your puppy is still feeding from mum, and use the following guideline as a rule of thumb:
+To get the balance right between what they need and overfeeding, give them small amounts of puppy food on a frequent basis.
+The correct amount depends on their age, size and any advice given to you by your vet.
+Try starting with a tablespoon of food about five times a day while your puppy is still feeding from mum.

 Don't be tempted to overfeed your puppy as too much could either upset their tummy or put pressure on their frame if they gain too much weight in a short period of time.
 Neither of these are good for your puppy’s health, so take care when planning their meals.